taogen-dev-tools/plantuml-generator/README.md

 java -jar plantuml-generator.jar -u https://docs.oracle.com/javase/8/docs/api/ -p java.nio
 ```

 After running this jar file, you will start the project, and get the result of generating PlantUML text.
-More details about this command refer to the "Usage of plantuml-generator" section.
+More details about this command refer to "Usage" section of this README.

-### Using the plantuml.jar to Generating UML diagrams
+### Using the plantuml.jar to generate UML diagrams

 You can download the `plantuml.jar` from [PlantUML](https://plantuml.com/download).